 Commonly, RegTech solutions will share the same foundational framework: they will often be cloud-based in order to achieve optimum speed, cost and flexibility; they will utilise machine learning, AI and natural language processing; they allow for real-time monitoring of regulatory change and impact assessment; and will employ data visualisation, semantic analysis and deep learning.

 RegTech allows for creative, innovative solutions that may once only have been dreamed of.
-It binds compliance processes with clever automations, creating interconnections and efficiencies that de-risk the business, increase revenues and cut costs.
+It binds compliance processes with clever automation, creating interconnections and efficiencies that de-risk the business, increase revenues and cut costs.

 - Risk mitigation– RegTech can mitigate risk by ensuring that the right policies and tools are put in place, that they are applied in accordance with regulatory obligations, that all actions and decisions are recorded in an indisputable audit trail, and that any breaches are identified quickly and remedied immediately.
 In doing so, financial institutions can significantly reduce the risk of data loss, fraud, enforcement penalties and fines.
 Digital business can be conducted with heightened confidence in the ability to detect risk quickly and act appropriately.